karttur/xspectrolum01-setup_db/README.md

 The package is part of a larger superproject - xspectrolum.
 The package is built using Eclipse but can also be run stand alone.

 To run the package you must create a json file under your local user on the machine.
-The jsone file must be under the path ~/xspectrolum/xspectrolum/speclib_default.json:
+The json file must be under the path ~/xspectrolum/xspectrolum/speclib_default.json:
 ```
 {
   "postgresdb": {